Plans, permits, and a soil report.

 Red-iron steel is what makes a barndo a barndo — clear spans, no interior load-bearing walls, fire-resistant, termite-proof.

-- Red-iron steel frame is the defining feature — heavy-duty, fire-resistant, termite-proof.
+- Heavy-duty red-iron steel is the defining barndo feature — fire-resistant, termite-proof.

 - Post-frame (pole barn) is the budget alternative — wood columns on concrete piers.